ianmoran11/tidyABS/README.md

 ```

 To process the sheet above, we pass the workbook file path to the
-`process_ABS_sheet` function and identify the sheet we’d like to tidy.
+`process_sheet` function and identify the sheet we’d like to tidy.

 ``` r
 ai_processed <- process_sheet(path = ai_path, sheets = "Table_1")